OpenDSU/docssite/pages/concepts/Brick Storages (RFC-003).md

 **Contributors**

-1. <p style='text-align: justify;'><a href="www.axiologic.net">Axiologic Research</a>: New content and improvements.
+**1. <p style='text-align: justify;'><a href="www.axiologic.net">Axiologic Research</a>: New content and improvements.
 Original texts under PharmaLedger Association and Novartis funding.
 MIT licensed content accordingly with the contracts.
 Publish and maintain the <a href="www.opendsu.com">www.opendsu.com</a> site.

 2. <p style='text-align: justify;'><a href="www.pharmaledger.eu">PharmaLedger Project</a>: Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.

-3. <a href="www.privatesky.xyz">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts. https://profs.info.uaic.ro/~ads/PrivateSky/
+3. <a href="www.privatesky.xyz">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts. https://profs.info.uaic.ro/~ads/PrivateSky/**

-# Annex 1.
-Contributors
+# **Annex 1.
+Contributors**

 | **Current Editors**                  | **Email**                                |
 |:-------------------------------------|:-----------------------------------------|